-With the sheer strength and power of an eagle on your chest, you’ll feel unstoppable.
+With the sheer strength and power of an eagle tattoo on your chest, you’ll feel unstoppable.

-An eagle tattoo that spreads up to your shoulder is a great way to integrate a full arm and body eagle tattoo.
+An eagle tattoo that spreads up to your shoulder is a great way to integrate a full limb and body eagle tattoo.

-Spreading onto your chest from your arm is a great way to add extra dimension and strength to your tattoo and create even more space for you to enjoy your art!
+Spreading onto your chest from your limb is a great way to add extra dimension and strength to your tattoo and create even more space for you to enjoy your eagle tattoo!